 Finn: I am currently involved in a project that tries to enable a dialogue between AI industry experts and representatives of the civil society.
 The broader topic of the dialogue is Inclusive AI.
 Could you explain your understanding of inclusive AI and weigh in: should we think more about inclusivity?
 And only with regards to the design process or also about systems in production?

-Nicole: We have a clear commitment at Merantix Labs to make AI inclusive.
+Nicole: We have a clear commitment at Merantix Momentum to make AI inclusive.
 Thinking about it, there are definitely different layers.
 Who is actually creating the models and algorithms is already a super small percentage of the population.
 There, the question is how aware are they of the goals of the wider society.
 That certainly affects which use cases we are focusing on and where most innovation happens.

 Secondly, there is a layer of who is empowered by the technology.
 As AI makers, we have to ensure that AI technologies benefit and empower as many people as possible.